ming900518/mqtt-client-cli/README.md

 A CLI tool for fetching MQTT stream data.

-- Output can be printed out directly, or directly written into a text file with `-o` option.
+- Output can be printed out directly, or directly written into a text file with the `-o` option.

-- Includes a HTTP Server (http://0.0.0.0:12345/) for fetching all available data with JSON.
+- Includes an HTTP Server (http://0.0.0.0:12345/) for fetching all available data with JSON.

 ## Installation